CodeBotD/mcp-ssh-orchestrator-test/docs/wiki/15-Glossary.md

 **Incident Response**
 - **Definition**: The process of responding to security incidents and breaches
-- **Context**: mcp-ssh-orchestrator provides audit logs and monitoring for incident response
+- **Context**: MCP SSH Orchestrator provides audit logs and monitoring for incident response

 ## J